-The Foundation Council has the full decision-making power and represents the foundation and has currently three members: Johannes Burger, Per Ludvigsson and Herbert Oberhuber.
+The Foundation Council has the full decision-making power and represents the foundation.
+The Foundation Council currently has three members: Johannes Burger, Per Ludvigsson and Herbert Oberhuber.

 Members of the Supervisory Council presently are: Mats Agmén, Hans Gydell, Mathias Kamprad, Birger Lund, Magnus Mandersson, Urs Wickihalder and Alfred Wiederkehr.
 Each outgoing member of the Supervisory Council appoints his or her successor.

 Interogo Foundation is meant to be of perpetual existence even if circumstances were to change.
 Therefore, the statutes contain rules on how the statutory provisions relating to the structure or organisation can be changed.
-The goal is to secure the pursuance of the foundation’s purpose, also if circumstances changes.
-The purpose of the foundation itself, however, can never be changed, as long as it is possible to fulfil the same.
+The goal is to secure the pursuance of Interogo Foundation’s purpose, even if circumstances change.
+The purpose of Interogo Foundation itself, however, can never be changed, as long as it is possible to fulfil the same.
 In the most unlikely scenario that it is no longer possible to pursue Interogo Foundation’s purpose, it can only be altered by a court ruling.